-The Primary Health Centre at the Gummi community in Kwali Area Council of Abuja has remained dilapidated despite the sum of N7.4 billion budgeted by the Area Council.
+The Primary Health Centre at the Gummi community in Kwali Area Council of Abuja has remained dilapidated despite N7.4 billion budgeted by the Area Council.

 The Kwali Area Council in 2020 budgeted the sum of N7.4 billion to be expended in the provision of basic infrastructure across communities in the area council.